Back to Blog

 Email builders typically offer:

 Calculate your true cost by considering team size, client count, and monthly email volume.
-The "cheapest" plan often isn't the best value.
+The "cheapest" plan often isn't the best value when you factor in the time saved by better features.

 Building an Agency Email Practice